Luimoe05/COP4710-FINAL-PROJECT/README.md

-# COP4710 Final Project — University Database
+# COP4710 Final Project — School Database

 A full-stack web app with a React frontend (Vite) and an Express/Node.js backend connected to a MySQL database.